 The following table presents, in each case for the periods and as of the dates indicated, selected historical financial and operating data.
-The selected historical financial data as of December 31, 2016 and 2017 and for each of the years in the three-year period ended December 31, 2017 has been derived from our audited consolidated financial statements included in "Item 18.
+The selected historical financial data as of December 31, 2017 and 2018 and for each of the years in the three-year period ended December 31, 2018 has been derived from our audited consolidated financial statements included in "Item 18.
 Financial Statements".
-The selected historical financial data as of December 31, 2013, 2014 and 2015 and for each of the years ended December 31, 2013 and 2014 is a summary of and is derived from our audited consolidated financial statements after retroactive restatement for the transfer of vessels from GasLog to the Partnership that are not included in this report.
+The selected historical financial data as of December 31, 2014, 2015 and 2016 and for each of the years ended December 31, 2014 and 2015 is a summary of and is derived from our audited consolidated financial statement for the transfer of vessels from GasLog to the Partnership that are not included in this report.
 The financial statements have been prepared in accordance with IFRS, as issued by the IASB.